emilalvaro25/wecon/DATABASE_SETUP.md

 -- RLS Policy for memories
 -- Ensures users can only manage their own memories. alter table public.memories enable row level security;
+drop policy if exists "Users can manage their own memories" on public.memories;
 create policy "Users can manage their own memories" on public.memories for all using ( auth.jwt() ->> 'email' = user_email )